sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 	Created proxy in /tmp/x509up_u39111.
 	Your proxy is valid until Thu Jan 05 02:07:29 CET 2016

-This proxy is your "username" for the Grid.
+This proxy is your "username" for the grid.
 The last line in the example shows the expiration time of the proxy.

 Non standard location
 `````````````````````